CharleRoger/Garden/Canon/Regions/Fountainhead/Uhustaw_Red_Steppe/Uhustaw.md

 Forager communities speaking [[Upic languages|Upic languages]] settled in the Uhustaw.
 After many centuries they establish their own agriculture and build sedentary villages.
 Their agriculture is limited mostly to horticulture, as they did not drain the extensive wetlands.

 ### 211 AGS
-By latter chronicles, it is estimated that the first Hnäzb settlers arrived in the Uhustaw, from then on known as the land of [[Čüüwän]] by the [[Hnäzb]].
+By latter chronicles, it is estimated that the first Hnäzb settlers arrived in the Uhustaw, from then on known as the land of [[Čüüwän]] by the [[Hnäzb people]].
 The exact date of [[3rd century|211 AGS]] was actually calculated by [[Psirin Aster]] many centuries later based on both oral and written chronicles.
 It should be taken with a grain of salt, as Psirin liked parallelism and 211 AGS is also the year when the three cities of the [[Tyon-Arat]] established their unity (Although that date was also estimated postfactum).

 ### Mid-3rd Century
 The powerful Hnäzb warlord [[Eight-Antler]] arrives in Uhustaw and establishes his realm there.
 Eight-Antler has two sons, whom he marries to the "daughters of the lakes".
 These daughters of the lakes are perhaps the daughters of powerful chieftains of previous polities, although in myth they appear as personified spirits of the lakes themselves, begotten by the lakes.